 There are many factors that impact a home’s energy efficiency.
 Your roof plays an important role.
 If energy bills are rising unexpectedly and you can’t find another cause, the roof may be contributing to the problem.

-Another aspect of your roof you should play close attention to are the flashings around vents, chimneys and other penetrations on the roof.
+Other aspects of your roof that you should pay close attention to are the flashings around vents, chimneys and other penetrations on the roof.
 These materials can break down over time, leaving your home vulnerable to the elements.

 Understanding the key components of your roof replacement will help you understand what goes into the cost of your roof replacement.
 Proper installation of these components will give you the best longevity, durability, and energy efficiency for your specific project.
 But the biggest decision you’ll make when investing in a new roof is the roof type.